 The No-Makeup Experiment

 I even went without any makeup on days when I was not going out.
-I suppose it would be interesting to have a picture of what I looked like without makeup at that time.
+Now that I have clear skin, I suppose it would be interesting to have a picture of what I looked like without makeup at that time.
 That would allow you to see how much of an improvement there has been.
 However, I don’t believe such a picture exists.
 I was not going to let anyone take a picture of me looking like that!

 I hadn’t realized how good a job my makeup was doing of concealing my problem until the day my brother-in-law showed up at the door unannounced.
 It was a no-makeup day.
 Now this brother-in-law is someone I see on a regular basis.
 When I opened the door that day, he was shocked!
 His automatic reaction was, “Cathy, what happened to your face?”
 When I explained that nothing had “happened,” that this was just how I looked without makeup, he was very embarrassed.
 He need not have been.
 I was glad for the reassurance that the makeup was doing it’s job.
 This incident also shows how severe my skin problem was.
 I’m sure it was rosacea.